AnaMMedina21/kubernetes-pipeline-on-doks/README.md

 - Changed some messaging and added spinners for those blocking moments.
 - Other minor changes [noted in this change set](https://github.com/DefrostedTuna/kubernetes-scaffolding/pull/1).

+The installer will first provision local command line tools if you do not have them installed.
+The installation covers both Linux and MacOS local clients.
+It checks for the existence and installs: doctl, kubectl, helm.
+Once the cluster is installed its context is set for kubectl and helm access to the cluster.

 At some point this script might run more independently in a container.
 Converting to Anisible may also be a good leap forward.
 Suggestions are welcome.

 Below is the readme from the original project.